-As part of a continuous effort to improve practices in the livestock value chain.
-Minerva is testing a new tool for screening indirect suppliers-a major challenge for the industry.
+As part of a continuous effort to improve practices in the livestock value chain, Minerva is testing a new tool for screening indirect suppliers-a major challenge for the industry.

 With support from the National Wildlife Federation, Amigos da Terra and Wisconsin-Madison University, Minerva became the first major global trader to deploy Visipec technology in a pilot project to extend traceability further upstream in the value chain-to the breeding and backgrounding operations selling calves or stockers to Minerva's direct suppliers.
-This information provides enhanced supply-chain visibility and can be used to inform the risk suppliers.
-Despite this challenge, which management process.
+This information provides enhanced supply-chain visibility and can be used to inform the risk management process.
+2021the Company will further calibrate and integrate the tool into the cattle sourcing systems for the Amazon region.
+The goal is to have all operations in the Amazon using the tool to screen indirect suppliers by the end of the year.
+Because the tool relies on access to GTAs, deployment at scale and in real time can be a challenge, limiting screening of indirect suppliers.
+Despite this challenge, which affects the entire industry, this is another sanitary conditions, and origin and destination.

-The tool uses data from Animal Movement Permits (GTAs)-government-issued documents required for transporting animals in Brazil-which provide historical information on animal movements including the purpose of the transfer, sanitary conditions, and origin and destination.
 The 2020 pilot involved 3,314 suppliers within the Amazon biome in Mato Grosso and Rondônia, and found 99.9% to be compliant.
 The assessment was based on publicly available information up to 2018.
 In 2021 the Company will further calibrate and integrate the tool into the cattle sourcing systems for the Amazon region.
 The goal is to have all operations in the Amazon using the tool to screen indirect suppliers by the end of the year.